Stellacore/peridetic/README.md

 	* gotLPA=lpaForXYZ(expXYZ).

-* The "got" values are compared with their corresponding "expected" values and differences from zero are compared against tolerance values.
+* The "got" values are compared with their corresponding "expected" values and differences are compared against tolerance values.
 The tolerance values used reflect the published data precision:

 	* Angular tolerance of { 172. / 1024./1024./1024./1024. };
-		This is <.16[nRad] (published angular values have resolution of approximately .049[nRad], but the published XYZ coordinates only have +/-1[mm] precision for comparison.
+		This is <.16[nRad] (published LP angular values have resolution of approximately .049[nRad], but the published XYZ coordinates only have +/-1[mm] precision for comparison.
 A surface distance of 1[mm] corresponds with a larger angle ~.16[nRad] which is